James Macarthur (politician)

-Early life
+Early life and education

-Macarthur was the fourth son of John Macarthur and his wife Elizabeth.
-He was initially privately educated in Parramatta but accompanied his father to England in 1809 in the aftermath of the Rum Rebellion.
+James Macarthur was born in Parramatta on 15 December 1798, was the fourth son of John Macarthur and his wife Elizabeth.
+He was initially privately educated in Parramatta, but accompanied his father to England in 1809 in the aftermath of the Rum Rebellion.
 He stayed in Europe throughout his father's exile and completed his education in Hackney before undertaking a grand tour.

-On arriving back in the colony in 1817, he was given responsibility for managing his father's Camden estates.
+On arriving back in the colony of New South Wales in 1817, he was given responsibility for managing his father's Camden estates.
 He did this assiduously and greatly increased the family's wealth and property during the next 10 years.
 On John Macarthur's death in April 1834, James and one of his brothers, William, were bequeathed Camden Park Estate as tenants in common.

+Business

-Macarthur was also a director of numerous colonial companies including the failing Australian Agricultural Company.
-During two trips to England between 1827 and 1832 and in 1837–38, he improved the company's affairs and did much to promote New South Wales.
-He was a financial backer of The Australian newspaper by mid 1843 and was, briefly, the owner.
+Macarthur was also a director of numerous colonial companies, including the failing Australian Agricultural Company.
+During two trips to England between 1827 and 1832 and in 1837–38, he improved the company's affairs and did much to promote the New South Wales.
+He was a financial backer of The Australian newspaper by mid-1843 and was, briefly, the owner.
 He significantly influenced the development of the town of Camden and St Johns Anglican Church, Camden.